 Extend Your Advertising Reach

 Promotional products can reach across time and space in ways that other forms of advertising can’t.
 Consumers tend to keep promotional products around for long periods of time.
 This creates the potential to make many more impressions of your brand than would come from a one-time newspaper or digital advertisement.
-A customer could wear your shirt while traveling somewhere outside of your advertising area, giving a new audience exposure to your brand.
+Customers could wear your shirt while traveling outside of your advertising area, giving a new audience exposure to your brand.

 And it’s also a good thing if consumers give away promotional items.
 Here’s a bonus statistic: 63% of consumers will pass along promo items they no longer want rather than throwing them away.
 Sharing promo generates opportunities for new people to be exposed to your brand and, hopefully, become customers.